 The military Class Senior shall be responsible to the COPG for the general control and deportment of the military graduate students, and shall also provide liaison between the military graduate students and the COPG and the Dean of Graduate Studies and Research.

-Note: The two Class Seniors will sit on the Graduate Studies Committee.
+The two seniors will sit on the Graduate Studies Committee.